Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 I hate this fact.

 I look at my little siblings and see the same thing I saw in Barcelona with my mom: time moving forward.
 My little gremlins who are now (semi-)competent young adults.
-To me, they'll always be the ones I tortured by cutting the potatoes and ginger into the same shape so every bite of giniling would be a Russian roulette.
+To me, they'll always be the ones I tortured by cutting the potatoes and ginger into the same shape so every bite of giniling would be a surprise.

 I need to go home more often.
 I need to take them to see more of the world.
+I think about that a lot more nowadays.

 Outside of that 5 week trip, this 2025 I also did: